raul23/chatbots/README.rst

  - The chatbot can also act as a "psychotherapist" (like `ELIZA <https://en.wikipedia.org/wiki/ELIZA>`_).
 I ported a Python implementation of ELIZA by `Joe Strout, Jeff Epler, Jez Higgins
    <https://github.com/jeffshrager/elizagen.org/blob/master/Other_Elizas/20120311StroutEplerHigginsEliza.py>`_ (2005).

+`:warning:`

+ Don't take this "therapist" seriously.
+It is just a program that tries to mimic a real therapist.

 Test it live and source code ⭐
 """""""""""""""""""""""""""""""